Home / Docs / Quick Start

 S SSH into server Opens an SSH session in your terminal

-T SCP file transfer Opens the SCP overlay for uploading / downloading files
+T SCP file transfer Upload or download files via the SCP overlay

 L View logs Opens the log viewer for the selected server

-A AI analysis Analyze selected logs with your configured AI provider
+A AI analysis Analyze the selected server's context with your AI provider

-/ Search / filter Filter servers by name or tag
+/ Search / filter Filter servers by name, tag, or keyword

 ~/.servonaut/config.json